 \section{Introduction}

-The study of strongly interacting matter under extreme conditions is one of the central goals of modern nuclear physics.
-The STAR experiment at RHIC is dedicated to investigating the properties of nuclear matter at high temperatures and densities, where the formation of the quark-gluon plasma~\cite{STAR:2005gfr,PHENIX:2004vcz,BRAHMS:2004adc,PHOBOS:2004zne} and the emergence of exotic states such as hypernuclei~\cite{STAR:2010gyg,STAR:2023fbc} can be studied.
-In particular, the Beam Energy Scan phase-I (BES-I)~\cite{STAR:2010vob,Chen:2024aom} and phase-II (BES-II) program~\cite{Aparin2023} focus on collisions at lower energies to probe the QCD phase diagram at high net baryon density.
+One of the central goals of modern nuclear physics is the study of strongly interacting matter under extreme conditions.
+The STAR experiment at RHIC investigates the properties of nuclear matter at high temperatures and densities, where phenomena such as the quark-gluon plasma~\cite{STAR:2005gfr, PHENIX:2004vcz, BRAHMS:2004adc, PHOBOS:2004zne} and exotic states like hypernuclei~\cite{STAR:2010gyg, STAR:2023fbc} can be studied.
+The Beam Energy Scan programs, BES-I~\cite{STAR:2010vob, Chen:2024aom} and BES-II~\cite{Aparin2023}, focus on low-energy collisions to probe the Quantum Chromodynamics (QCD) phase diagram at high net baryon density.
 Compared to BES-I, BES-II combined detector/readout upgrades and higher delivered statistics, resulting in substantially larger datasets and increased demand for prompt reconstruction, calibration, and data-quality feedback.
 Such capabilities are broadly beneficial for precision heavy-ion measurements and related experimental and phenomenological studies (see, e.g., Refs.~\cite{Jia:2022ozr, Giacalone:2024bud, STAR:2022fan, Huang:2024baryonBQ, Ma:2026quarkSoupTemp}, among many others).

-The HLT system, initially installed at STAR in year $\sim$2010 and since has undergone a few upgrades, integrates advanced tracking and particle identification algorithms into the data acquisition process, allowing rapid identification of events of interest, including those containing short-lived particles such as hyperons and hypernuclei.
-These capabilities are critical for efficient use of collider time, ensuring that high priority signals are captured and analyzed as data is collected~\cite{71b1995ba77349bb8ba5bf9b71c53489,ALICE:2018phe,CMSTrigger:2005yhe,Aaij:2019zbu}.
-Combined with the Express Data Production workflow, which performs fast reconstruction and analysis in parallel with standard offline processing, STAR gains the ability to monitor detector performance and physics signals in near real time.
-This integrated system not only accelerates the pace of physics discoveries, but also improves the quality of the collected data, supporting the detailed study of rare processes such as hyperon-nucleon interactions and the formation of light hypernuclei~\cite{Leung:2023gki,STAR:2021orx,Chen:2023mel}, which are essential for understanding nuclear matter under extreme conditions.